-The Company has, for federal income tax purposes, research and development tax credit carryforwards aggregating \$4,257,000.
+The Company has, for federal income tax purposes, research and development tax credits and investments tax credits carryforwards aggregating \$4,602,000.
 However, the realization of these credits may be limited as a result of expiring prior to their utilization.
-These credits can only be applied after all net operating losses have been used.
-As such, the Company has established a valuation reserve for anticipated unused credits of \$3,130,000.
+These credits can only be applied after all net operating losses have been used, which expire through 2030.
+As such, the Company has established a valuation reserve for anticipated unused credits of \$3,902,000.

-Also at June 30, 2018, the Company has \$1,200,000 in alternative minimum tax credit carryovers.
+As of June 30, 2019, the Company has \$1,200,000 in alternative minimum tax credits.
 In connection with tax reform, these credits have been eliminated.
 Tax reform allows for corporations to carryover such unused tax credits to offset regular tax or apply for a cash refund.
 As of June 30, 2018, the Company recorded an income tax receivable for expected cash refunds.
-The Company anticipates receiving its first installment of reimbursement of \$600,000 with the filling of its June 30, 2019 income tax return to be filed in fiscal 2020.
+The Company anticipates receiving its first installment of reimbursement of \$600,000 with the filing of its June 30, 2019 income tax return to be filed in fiscal 2020.

-In addition, for New York State income tax purposes, the Company has tax credit carryforwards aggregating approximately \$1,134,000 which, are accounted for under the flow-through method.
+In addition, for New York State income tax purposes, the Company has tax credit carryforwards aggregating approximately \$250,000 which, are accounted for under the flow-through method.
 The utilization of these credits is also expected to be limited.